Can you charge the Powerwall using the Grid?

 - Grid Charging

-In certain situations, Powerwall can be charged by the grid.
-Your local utility company or installer will determine whether you can charge from the grid.
-If Powerwall is unable to charge the grid, it will get an error message “Grid Charging Restricted” which is when the utility stops charging or in the event that your system’s ownership is in part through a lease.
-The following options will be available in the event that Powerwall is able to charge the grid
+In certain situations, Powerwall can be charged from the grid.
+The local utility provider or installer will determine whether you are able to charge through the grid.
+If Powerwall cannot charge from the grid you’ll receive the message “Grid Charging Restricted” - this is when the utility prohibits charging, or it is controlled in part by a lease.
+The following options will be available in the event that Powerwall is able to charge from the grid:

-Powerwall will not be charging the grid if set at “No”.
-This will enhance the self-powered performance of your device while reducing your dependency on grid.
-This setting is in line to the Investment Tax Credit (ITC) that allows you to charge your Powerwall 100% using solar energy.
+Powerwall will not charge the grid if turned off to “No”.
+This will improve the self-powered performance of your device while reducing your dependence on the grid.
+This setting is in line to the Investment Tax Credit (ITC) which lets you charge your Powerwall completely using solar energy.

-In the event that Powerwall sets the setting to “Yes”, Powerwall will charge the grid from the grid in case there isn’t enough solar energy to keep the Backup Reserve or if there’s a financial benefit to Time-Based Control.
-Before you turn on Grid Charging be sure to consider your energy requirements and consult with your tax professional about tax implications.
+If Powerwall sets the setting to “Yes”, Powerwall will charge the grid using the grid if there’s insufficient solar power to sustain the Backup Reserve or if there’s a financial benefit to the Time-Based Control mode.
+Before you turn on Grid Charging be sure to consider your energy needs and talk with your tax professional about tax-related consequences.

 Tesla Powerwall Cost

-Although it is true that the Tesla Powerwall is more pricey than other battery systems, it comes with the largest storage capacity and performance power output.
-Based on the number of units ordered and the amount of units purchased, the cost will be calculated as follows one Powerwall costs $10,500 and two Powerwalls are $7,000 ($8,500).
-They can be purchased directly from Tesla however they can also be obtained from third-party vendors as well as solar installers in close proximity to your home.
+Although the Tesla Powerwall is more pricey than other battery systems, it provides the largest storage capacity and performance power output.
+Based on the quantity of units ordered and the amount of units purchased, the cost is calculated as follows one Powerwall costs $10,500 and two Powerwalls cost 17,000 ($8,500).
+They can be purchased directly through Tesla however they can also be obtained from third-party vendors as well as solar installers in close proximity to you.

-The solar 26% federal tax credit is available for powerwalls as well as other battery systems.
-This effectively lowers the price of each device to just $7770.
-This is a reduction from the original price of $10,500.
-To be eligible, however, you need to meet the following requirements:
+The federal solar tax credit is available to batteries and powerwalls.
+This reduces the price of each device to just $7770, down from $10,500.
+To qualify, however, you need to meet the following conditions:

-In order to be eligible for credit to be eligible for credit, the Powerwall must be utilized together with solar panels or a renewable energy system.
-A stand-alone device that only draws charges from the grid is not qualified.
+To be eligible for credit to be eligible for credit, the Powerwall must be used in conjunction with solar panels or another renewable energy source.
+A stand-alone unit that draws just charges from the grid is not eligible.

-The Powerwall has to get all its power from solar panels if it is intended to be used within the home.
+The Powerwall must receive all of its energy from solar panels if it is to be used in a home.

-If it’s being used in a company, at least 75% must come from solar panels.
+If it’s in a commercial setting, at least 75% must be generated by solar panels.

-You may qualify for additional tax incentives, tax exemptions, or even tax exempts according to your area.
-Find out information about specific incentives in your area and the eligibility criteria before installing an Tesla Powerwall.
+You could be eligible for tax breaks, financial incentives or even tax exemptions depending on your location.
+Look for information on specific incentives in your area and the eligibility criteria before installing a Tesla Powerwall.

-There are some additional points to consider when you’re considering buying a Powerwall.
+There are other points to consider in the event that you’re contemplating buying the Powerwall.

-The Powerwall is extremely popular and often there are long waiting times for products to arrive once they’ve been ordered.
+The Powerwall is very popular and it is not uncommon to have long waiting times for products to arrive after they have been purchased.

-Tesla has stopped offering Powerwalls for sale as a standalone solar product.
-They can only be purchased in conjunction with new solar arrays or roof installations.
+Tesla is no longer offering Powerwalls as a standalone solar product.
+They are only available together with new solar arrays, or with solar roof installations.

-A third-party provider is required if you are looking to add a Powerwall or inverters to an existing solar array.
+A third-party service provider is needed for those looking to add a Powerwall or inverters to your solar array.